pminervini/neural-schema-regularization/README.md

 # Regularization of Link Prediction Models

-This package implements several state-of-the-art latent factor models for link prediction in Knowledge.
+This package implements several state-of-the-art latent factor models for link prediction in Knowledge Graphs, and a set of novel regularizers based on background knowledge.

 ## Installation

 This library is heavily based on Keras and Theano.